Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 What makes a good brand mascot?

 A good brand mascot has a distinctive visual identity aligned with your brand, expressive features (especially mouth and eyes for animation), and a clear personality.
 Research from Scientific Reports (Nature, 2025) identifies six dimensions of effectiveness: event impact, uniqueness, anthropomorphism, intimacy, consistency, and expertise.
-For interactive mascots, the character also needs separated vector layers, at least 15 mouth shapes for lip sync, and expression states that respond to conversation context.
+For interactive mascots, the character also needs separated vector layers, a full range of mouth positions for smooth lip sync, and expression states that respond to conversation context.